Vegan Japanese

 Jump to Recipe Print Recipe

-This vegan wasabi mayo is a simple, versatile condiment with a balance of creaminess, tang, and gentle heat.
+This easy vegan wasabi mayo is a simple, versatile condiment with a balance of creaminess, tang, and gentle heat.
 It works well with sushi rolls, roasted vegetables, or as a dip for fries, adding a little extra character without overpowering the dish.

 a teaspoon of wasabi mayo over a small bowl